Rhymlore/htcondor-web/experimental/ospool/byoc/anvil.md

 - An OSG Connect account and password
 - An HTCondor job submit file (example.submit).
-- An XRAC allocation for Anvil.
+- An allocation for Anvil.
-- An XSEDE account and password.
+- Command-line login access to Anvil (see [Purdue's instructions for gaining access](https://www.rcac.purdue.edu/knowledge/anvil/access).
+  We'll use `LOGIN_NAME` to refer to your login name on Anvil.
 - A name for your Anvil annex (example).
 By convention, this is the name of the submit file you want to run, without its extension.